One Thing Every Mormon Should Understand Before They Go Less Active

 Because we are all sinners, the church will always be full of sinners!
 But let us keep trying so we can become saints!
 Truly the church is a hospital for sinners!
 And just like you don’t go to the hospital looking for healthy people, don’t expect everyone at church to be perfect.
 Let us reach out in love to those who are less active and bring them home!

 PS.
 There are other reasons why people go less active, this is just the #1 reason.
-I am currently writing another article about the #2 reason.
-Docrtional Misunderstandings.
+And typically this happens because the shame culture is corrupting Mormon culture and people feel judged.
+Click here for the article about the shame culture.